 Camping

 Rancho Reilly offers camping from €32.50 per night for up to five people.
-This includes free entry into the Pet Farm and Activity Centre.
-It also includes after hour access to some Pet Farm facilities, showering facilities, and a kitchen.
+This includes free entry into the Pet Farm and Activity Centre, after-hours access to some Pet Farm facilities, showering facilities, and a kitchen.

-To ‘rent a tent’, you must be staying for a minimum of two nights, which costs €55 per night for up to five people.
+To rent a tent, you must stay for at least two nights, which costs €55 per night for up to five people.

-To ‘rent a caravan”, you must be staying for a minimum if two nights, which costs €75 per night for up to five people.
+To ‘rent a caravan, ‘ you must stay for a minimum of two nights, which costs €75 per night for up to five people.

 Opening Hours